 Are you applying for a US visa, an extension to a visa, a green card, or change of status?
-This page will help you understand the new public charge rule.
-It will tell you what has changed and how that change may affect you.
+This page will help you understand the public charge rule.
+It will tell you how it may affect you.

 If you need to use public benefits to get medical care for COVID-19 or other infectious diseases, it will be not be counted against you in your immigration application.
 You can read more details in English or in Spanish.

 Who or what is a public charge?

 Many people in the USA get help from the government for basic needs.
 Public charge is the term used for a person who is receiving government help, which is sometimes called “public benefits.”

 The Department of Homeland Security has made a new rule.
 It is called the public charge rule.

 The public charge rule says that you may be denied a change of status, a green card, or an extension to your visa if you receive or have received public benefits or if officials think you will receive them in the future.
 For people overseas, the rule means you may not be allowed to come to the USA if officials believe you will rely on public benefits.

 Here are some important things you should know:

 - The public charge rule does not apply to refugees, asylees, or victims of trafficking, domestic violence and other serious crimes.

 - The public charge rule does not apply to green card holders (unless they leave the USA for over 180 days and then try to come back into the country).